Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Supplementary information

 where $\overline{\hat{\gamma}}$ is the mean predicted confidence, and $C$ is the number of classes.
 Equation\,(\ref{eq:fn_approximation}) is based on a common-sense relationship between $\text{FN}$, $\text{Accuracy}$ and $n_\text{n}$: $\text{FN} = n_\text{n}$ if $\text{Accuracy} = 0$ and $\text{FN} = 0$ if $\text{Accuracy} = 1$, assuming that this relationship is linear.
 Equation\,(\ref{eq:accuracy_approximation}) establishes a relationship between $\text{Accuracy}$ and $\overline{\hat{\gamma}}$ due to confidence calibration and sets the lower bound for $\text{Accuracy}$ under the assumptions that the mapping model is better than random guessing and the classes are balanced for low confidence values.

 Finally, our relation was defined as follows:

-We compared the correspondence between the estimated IoU values from Equation\,(\ref{eq:iou_from_confidence}) and actual IoU values for two datasets---the testing subset tiles and the standalone data used for temporal and spatial generalisation tests.
+We compared the correspondence between the estimated IoU values from Equation\,(\ref{eq:iou_from_confidence}) and actual IoU values for two datasets---the testing subset tiles and the independent acquisition test data.
 Figure\,\ref{fig:estimated_iou} depicts the corresponding scatter plot.
 Our findings showed a strong agreement between the estimated and actual IoU values.
 The root mean square error between the estimated and actual IoU values was as low as $0.110$, indicating a high degree of accuracy in our predictions.
 Furthermore, the coefficient of determination between the two sets of IoU values was $0.819$, suggesting that our confidence-based estimates capture a substantial portion of the variability in the actual IoU values.
 We observed a high correlation between actual IoU and estimated IoU values, as evidenced by the Pearson correlation coefficients ranging between $0.873$ and $0.948$ (reported as the 2.5\textsuperscript{th} and 97.5\textsuperscript{th} percentiles obtained from bootstrapping).
 Nevertheless, our confidence-based IoU estimation relation tended to slightly underestimate the actual IoU values by an average margin of 3\%.
 While this discrepancy may be viewed as a limitation, we consider it to be within an acceptable range.

 There remains room for improvement.
 One potential avenue for refinement is the parameterisation of the proposed relation.
 For example, one could consider replacing Equation\,(\ref{eq:fn_approximation}) with